The Richmond Main Post Office is an essential economic, historic, and cultural asset to Downtown Richmond, providing vital services to the community.

-The United States Postal Service has announced a proposal to relocate retail post office operations currently residing at the historic Richmond Main Post Office, located at 1025 Nevin Avenue, to the McVittie DDU facility at 2100 Chanslor Avenue.
-USPS also intends to sell this historic and culturally significant Art Deco building.
+In January 2017, the United States Postal Service announced a proposal to relocate retail post office operations residing at the historic Richmond Main Post Office, located at 1025 Nevin Avenue, to the McVittie DDU facility at 2100 Chanslor Avenue.
+The announcement also communicated USPS’s intention to sell this historic and culturally significant Art Deco building.

 What Happens Next?

-Richmond Main Street staff, in collaboration with the offices of our elected officials, will do their very best to continue to advocate on behalf of the Richmond community and provide updates as they become available.
+Richmond Main Street staff, in collaboration with the offices of our elected officials, will do their very best to continue to advocate on behalf of the Richmond community, ensure the historic preservation of the building and operation of the post office, and provide updates as they become available.

 In partnership & community,